nasa/isaac/astrobee/localization/cnn_object_localization/tools/libtorch_mrcnn_test/README.md

 # Building and running this tool locally

-## Step 1: Getting ready

-- Remove the `./CATKIN_IGNORE` file.
-(It is there so that people uninterested in this functionality don't have to deal with Torch/TorchVision dependencies.)

-## Step 2: Installing libtorch
+## Step 1: Installing libtorch

 - See `scripts/setup/dependencies/build_install_torch.sh` for an outline of the procedure.
 Remember that we want Torch v1.5.0.
 - `export CMAKE_PREFIX_PATH=<TORCH_DIR>:${CMAKE_PREFIX_PATH}`, where `<TORCH_DIR>` is the directory in which `TorchConfig.cmake` was installed.
 (Consider adding this or some equivalent to `~/.bashrc`.)

-## Step 3: Installing libtorchvision:
+## Step 2: Installing libtorchvision:

 - `cd` into a clean directory for downloading TorchVision v0.6.0.
 - `wget https://github.com/pytorch/vision/archive/refs/tags/v0.6.0.zip`